solemnsky/solemnsky-haxe/README.md

 Goal 3 | Demonstrate the Control framework by creating a demo in it (using the physics engine), account for possible performance pitfalls. | Completed
-Goal 4 | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal 5 | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal 6 | Conclude the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | In progress
-Milestone | Add graphics to the demo, make presentable, add it to solemnsky.com. | None Goal 7 | Integrate network sync functionalities into the game engine. | None Goal 8 | Implement a Core (Vanilla) with networking, and make a Demo UI to test it. | Sketched
+Goal 4 | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal 5 | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal 6 | Mature the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | In progress Milestone | Add graphics to the demo, make presentable, add it to solemnsky.com. | None Goal 7 | Integrate network sync functionalities into the game engine. | None Goal 8 | Implement a Core (Vanilla) with networking, and make a Demo UI to test it. | Sketched